Arts to Your Doorstep

 Selling and buying art is just a click away now!
 “Arts to Your Doorstep” is a digital marketplace initiated by George Town Festival.
 Art lovers in 14 countries and regions, including Malaysia, Singapore, Taiwan, Hong Kong, South Korea, Japan, Australia, New Zealand, and more, can now purchase the exquisite creations of artists via the George Town Festival website.

-The three-month-long collaborative campaign seeks to support homegrown artists by promoting and selling their artworks online while galleries and art spaces are closed during these trying times.
+The six-month-long collaborative campaign seeks to support homegrown artists by promoting and selling their artworks online while galleries and art spaces are closed during these trying times.

 Artists who are interested in collaborating with the Festival to promote their artistic creations can reach out to the Festival below.

 Book Island — let the books surround themselves, till they become an island.
 Book Island can be understood as either “book is land” or “book’s land”, which is implied as a land of reading and pondering, leading us to a bright future.
-Book Island is an online bookstore dedicated to sharing interesting Chinese and English books and magazines to let people excavate the treasure trove of books.
+Book Island is a Penang-based bookstore and publisher dedicated to publishing interesting Chinese and English books and magazines to let people excavate the treasure trove of books.